dgkanatsios/azuregameserversscalingkubernetes/docs/installation.md

 ### Necessary stuff to test OpenArena game

-To test the project's installation using the OpenArena game, you should create a storage account to copy the OpenArena files.
+To test the project's installation using the OpenArena game, you should create a storage account to copy the OpenArena asset files.
 This will allow us to use the [Docker image](https://hub.docker.com/r/dgkanatsios/docker_openarena_k8s/) that we have built (source is on the `demos/openarena` folder).
 Our Docker image accesses the game files from a volume mount, on an Azure File share.
-Thus, main game files are not copied into each running Docker image but pulled dynamically on container creation.
-As you can understand, this makes for a Docker image that is smaller and faster to load, thus a smaller dedicated game server boot time.
+So, main game files are not copied into each running Docker image but pulled dynamically on container creation.
+As you can understand, this makes for a Docker image that is smaller and faster to load.

 ```bash
 # Change these parameters as needed